Boston Symphony Hall filled with gasps and sobs when Concertmaster Erich Leinsdorf broke the news of JFK’s assassination.

-The orchestra played the second work, the premiere of William Sydeman's Study for Orchestra No. 2.
+The orchestra then played the second work, the premiere of William Sydeman’s Study for Orchestra No. 2.
 Those who left the hall returned and whispered the news to their seatmates.

 During the 15-minute intermission, some of the orchestra members huddled around a 24-inch television set in the basement and watched Walter Cronkite deliver the news about the president’s death.

 “We were stunned,” said Joseph Silverstein, a 29-year-old violinist.
 “I was just trying to grasp the reality of it.”

 The News of JFK’s Assassination

 Concertmaster Erich Leinsdorf telephoned William Shisler, the librarian for the Boston Symphony Orchestra.
 He told him to pull the sheet music for Beethoven’s Eroica Symphony and bring it to the musicians.

 Shisler, scoring music in the BSO’s library, had heard the news in a telephone call from his wife.

 The musicians were already there on the stage, in their places and of course the hall was filled with people.
 I had to tell each of the musicians as I was handing out the music what was going on.

 Ladies and gentlemen, we have a press report over the wires.
 We hope that it is unconfirmed, but we have to doubt it.